1932 Arkansas gubernatorial election: Results

 Public sentiment toward the Parnell administration turned the 1932 election debate toward corruption and good government reforms.
 One of the main issues was corruption at the Arkansas Highway Department, which is directed by the State Highway Commission, chaired by Blackwood.
 Public schools were also an issue in the race.

 Priddy promised "a brand new deal", borrowing the term from President Franklin Roosevelt's New Deal.
 Priddy strongly opposed Blackwood's continued service on the Highway Commission, making a campaign promise to unseat him if elected.
 Blackwood had "boasted" he could not be removed from the Highway Commission unless indicted.
 Though Priddy had never supported the Parnell administration, Priddy was known as the governor's favored choice, though he did not give an official endorsement.
 Priddy also accused former governor Terral of aligning with Blackwood, saying "the difference would be in name only if either should be elected governor".
 Futrell had previously served on an audit committee tasked with investigating the Highway Commission, but resigned before publishing a report.
 Priddy used his resignation to tar and feather Futrell, and link him to the Blackwood and Parnell as corrupt.

 Futrell was a reluctant candidate, saying after winning the Democratic primary, "had no ambition to become governor and would prefer to serve out my time as chancellor among the people who know me best".
 A planter from Paragould in Northeast Arkansas, Futrell had significant state government experience, but retained everyman credentials, nicknamed "the commoner from Paragould".
 Futrell emphasized retrenchment and good government reforms, including proposal of a constitutional amendment to require a balanced budget.
-Arkansas was facing a $15 million shortfall in 1933-1934, and the repayment of $146 million of highway bonds under the Martineau Road Law now seemed insurmountable.
+Arkansas was facing a $15 million shortfall in 1933–1934, and the repayment of $146 million of highway bonds under the Martineau Road Law now seemed insurmountable.
 Futrell planned to modify the funding of highways upon election to ensure a balanced budget.
+As runoff elections were not required at the time, Futrell won by a solid plurality.